.comment-link {margin-left:.6em;}

 1 large green bell or Anaheim pepper, seeded and thinly sliced

-1 jalapeño (or other hot pepper), seeded and finely diced
+1 - 2 serrano type peppers (or other hot pepper), finely diced

 4 garlic cloves, thinly sliced